NickGelfand/wikipddiaProject/README.md

 # wikipddiaProject

-the folder file includes the css file
+the folder file includes the css file so the final page is in the folder